-The result of the current study may be useful in determining the influence of smoke drying on the qualitative (nutritional) and quantitative (sensory) characteristics of local fish species in the tropical climates.
-Future empirical studies will consider the optimization of the proximate composition and sensory qualities at varying pretreatment conditions and smoking techniques.
+The result of the current study may be useful in determining the effect of smoke drying on the proximate and sensory characteristics of local fish species.Future empirical studies will consider the optimization of the proximate composition and sensory qualities at varying pretreatment conditions and smoking techniques.
 It will be expedient to establish prediction relations for the smoking energy demand and shrinkage influence of the different sizes of the Aba knife fish species.